e-khalifa/JS-mini-projects/README.md

 ## 🌐 Responsive Website

 **📍 Description:**
 - A responsive website that adjusts its layout based on the screen size.
-Demonstrates the power of media queries and flexible design principles.

 **📸 Demo**
 <div>